Published: 16 March 2021

 “While this review goes some way to improving our understanding of different patterns of the disease, we need to know more about the prevalence of each and their causes.
 We also need more data on how long symptoms last.

 “It appears that at least 10% of people are experiencing at least one Long Covid symptom three months after diagnosis, but limitations in the way data is collected means this may not be a comprehensive reflection and we may see estimates increase”.

-Professor Chris Whitty, Chief Medical Officer and co-lead for the National Institute for Health Research, said:
+Professor Chris Whitty, Chief Medical Officer and co-lead for the NIHR, said:

 “This is a useful review of evidence currently available on the prolonged post-COVID symptoms currently termed ‘Long Covid’ which is highly debilitating for some of those who have had COVID.